 - How do I get the IAM Editor role so I can create service instances?

-- Which regions can I provision IBM Watson apps and other services in?
+- Which regions can I provision Watson services and other services in?

 - Why can’t I see all my projects and catalogs across regions?

-- Which web browsers can I use with IBM Watson apps?
+- Which web browsers can I use with Watson services?

 - How do I upgrade?